- Normal precautions

 - Keep your vehicle doors locked and your bags out of sight to prevent opportunistic bag snatching from vehicles stopped at traffic lights

 - Be alert when calling or texting on your mobile phone – it's best not to do this on the street.
-Violent muggings have occurred over mobile phones worth less than €20 in Ireland
+Violent muggings have occurred over mobile phones worth less than €20 in Ireland.

 Bag snatching and pick pocketing are most common in areas frequented by foreigners such as the Piazza, Mercato, Bole and Churchill Road areas of Addis Ababa.
 Be especially watchful for pickpockets when getting out of taxis in these areas.
 Be aware of groups attempting to distract you while others pick your pockets.

 If you are a victim of a crime while in Ethiopia, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Addis Ababa if you need help
+And you can contact us at the Irish Embassy in Addis Ababa if you need help.

 The Ethiopian authorities have suspended visa on arrival services.
 All visitors must apply for an e-visa prior to travelling.